-The Indiana Department of Environmental Management (IDEM) has received an application from Kennedy Tank and Manufacturing, Inc. located at 833 East Sumner Ave., Indianapolis, for a New Source Review and Federally Enforceable State Operating Permit (FESOP).
-Due to this application, the source is transitioning from a Minor Source Operating Permit (MSOP) to a FESOP.
-If approved by IDEM's Office of Air Quality (OAQ), this proposed permit would allow Kennedy Tank and Manufacturing Co., Inc. to make certain changes at its existing source.
+The Indiana Department of Environmental Management (IDEM) has received an application from Indiana Bridge, Inc. located at 1810 S. Macedonia Ave., Muncie, Indiana 47302 for a renewal of its FESOP issued on June 20, 2013.
+If approved by IDEM's Office of Air Quality (OAQ), this proposed renewal would allow Indiana Bridge, Inc. to continue to operate its existing source.

-This draft FESOP contains new equipment that will emit air pollutants; therefore, some conditions from previously issued permits/approvals have been corrected, changed or removed.
-These corrections, changes, and removals may include Title I changes.
+This draft FESOP Renewal does not contain any new equipment that would emit air pollutants; however, some conditions from previously issued permits/approvals have been corrected, changed, or removed.
+These corrections, changes, and removals may include Title I changes (e.g., changes that add or modify synthetic minor emission limits).
 This notice fulfills the public notice procedures to which those conditions are subject.
-IDEM has reviewed this application, and has developed preliminary findings, consisting of a draft permit and several supporting documents, that would allow for these changes.
+IDEM has reviewed this application and has developed preliminary findings, consisting of a draft permit and several supporting documents, which would allow for these changes.